A$AP Rocky confirms baby No. 3 with Rihanna at the 2025 Met Gala

 Rihanna and A$AP Rocky once again stole the show at the Met Gala with tons of news-making moments.

-The power couple is expecting their third child, the rapper A$AP Rocky confirmed on Sunday.
+The power couple is expecting their third child, the rapper A$AP Rocky confirmed.

-"It feels amazing, you know," gala co-chair A$AP Rocky told reporters who congratulated him Monday after outlets reported the couple was expecting their third child.
+"It feels amazing, you know," A$AP Rocky, gala co-chair, told reporters who congratulated him Monday after outlets reported the couple was expecting their third child.
 "It's time that we show the people what we was cooking up.
 And I'm glad everybody's happy for us 'cause we definitely happy, you know."

 TMZ reported earlier Monday that Rihanna and the rapper were expecting their third child.